python-poetry/poetry/docs/dependency-specification.md

 In the case of more complex dependency specifications, you may find that you end up with lines which are very long and difficult to read.
-In these cases, you can shift from using "inline table" syntax, to the "standard table" syntax.
+In these cases, you can shift from using "inline table" syntax to the "standard table" syntax.

 An example where this might be useful is the following: